unexpectedjs/unexpected-image/documentation/index.md

 ![Unexpected Image (paparazzi)](animal-paparazzi.jpg)

-Images can be specified either as strings (file name) or as Buffer instances.
+Images can be specified either as strings (file name or data: url) or as Buffer or Uint8Array instances.

 The metadata will be extracted using `gm identify` via the [gm](http://aheckmann.github.io/gm/) library and matched with